mishoo/queen.lisp/README.txt

 I wrote this just for fun.
 I don't reasonably expect to produce a chess engine better than what's available these days, but if nothing else, this helped me learn a lot about optimizing Common Lisp code.
 Before working on evaluation, (perft 6) ran in 12 minutes.
-After optimization it's down to 40 seconds.
+After optimization it's down to under 40 seconds [*].
 Thankfully, this didn't require large refactoring of the code -- just inline trivial functions, add type declarations, `(declare (optimize speed))` to certain key functions, and listen to advice from SBCL (which is impressively smart).

+  [*] For comparison, Crafty runs perft 6 in 4 seconds on my machine.
+Now
+      Crafty is a venerable, strong chess engine, written in hand-optimized C and using bitboards for move generation (the fastest known method, to which I couldn't wrap my brains around).
+      I'd say 10x slower is Okay.

+      I'm interested in the performance of other array-based move generators (i.e. not bitboards), if you know any please tell me.

 Main entry point: